maglietti/QB-OrderTrackingGuide/createProducts.md

 # Create Your First Quick Base Table

 Quick Base stores data in tables.
 Tables are like spreadsheets, but better.
-Tables organize data in rows and columns and you can use data from table in another so you do not have to copy and paste or reenter data like Drew did.
+Tables organize data in rows and columns, and you can use data from one table in another, so you don't have to copy and paste or reenter data like Drew did.
 Understanding how tables work is the first step in your app building journey.

 ## Review the Product List Spreadsheet